In

 1993, Dr. Carolle founded Health Through Communications Foundation

-(HTCF), a nonprofit organization, and is Director of its Angels
+(HTCF), a nonprofit organization, and its prodigy the Angels

-for Haiti Projects.
+For Haiti Projects in 1999.
 To learn more about Dr. Carolle click

 here